enkidevs/curriculum/lua/roblox-studio/vector3-ii/add-subtract.md

 ```lua
 Variable.Position = Variable.Position + Vector3.new(5, 0, 0)
 ```
-If the position vector of an object is (0, 5, 0), the new vector is ???
+If the position vector of an object is (0, 5, 0), the new vector is... ???
 - (5, 5, 0)
 - (0, 5, 5)
 - (0, 5, 0)